compute reduce command

 Thus, for example, if you wish to use this compute to find the bond with maximum stretch, you can do it as follows:

 compute 1 all property/local batom1 batom2 compute 2 all bond/local dist compute 3 all reduce max c_1 c_1 c_2 replace 1 3 replace 2 3 thermo_style custom step temp c_3 c_3 c_3

 The first two input values in the compute reduce command are vectors with the IDs of the 2 atoms in each bond, using the compute property/local command.
 The last input value is bond distance, using the compute bond/local command.
 Instead of taking the max of the two atom ID vectors, which does not yield useful information in this context, the replace keywords will extract the atom IDs for the two atoms in the bond of maximum stretch.
 These atom IDs and the bond stretch will be printed with thermodynamic output.

 If a single input is specified this compute produces a global scalar value.
 If multiple inputs are specified, this compute produces a global vector of values, the length of which is equal to the number of inputs specified.

-As discussed below, for sum mode, the value(s) produced by this compute are all "extensive", meaning their value scales linearly with the number of atoms involved.
+As discussed below, for the sum and sumsq modes, the value(s) produced by this compute are all “extensive”, meaning their value scales linearly with the number of atoms involved.
 If normalized values are desired, this compute can be accessed by the thermo_style custom command with thermo_modify norm yes set as an option.
 Or it can be accessed by a variable that divides by the appropriate atom count.

-All the scalar or vector values calculated by this compute are "intensive", except when the sum mode is used on per-atom or local vectors, in which case the calculated values are "extensive".
+All the scalar or vector values calculated by this compute are “intensive”, except when the sum or sumsq modes are used on per-atom or local vectors, in which case the calculated values are “extensive”.